bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 64°
-- Cloudy
+- Clear
-- 45% humidity
+- 48% humidity
 - 7 mph wind
-- 98% cloud cover
+- 2% cloud cover
 - 17 AQI 🟩
-- 0.93 inches of rain expected in the next 48 hours
+- 0.96 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>